amandapacchacommunity/Project4/README.md

 This repository is designed to answer the following questions:

-1. **Compensation Competitiveness**
+1. **Portfolio Coverage**
-   - How do advancement salaries compare to similar nonprofit organizations with budgets between **$3M and $10M**?
-   - Are donor-facing staff compensated in a way that aligns with portfolio complexity and fundraising expectations?
+   - How are donor portfolios structured across the Advancement function?
+   - Are donors distributed appropriately across fundraisers and engagement tiers?
+   - Are there signs of uneven coverage, over-assignment, or unmanaged segments?

+2. **Donor Profile Structure**
+   - How are donors segmented by contribution level, giving history, and engagement profile?
+   - What portion of the donor base is actively assigned, stewarded, or at risk of limited engagement?

-2. **Retention and Stability**
+3. **Fundraising Staff Retention and Stability**
-   - What are the three-year retention and attrition trends within the Advancement team?
+   - What are the three-year retention and attrition trends among fundraising staff?
-   - Are there roles with elevated turnover risk?
+   - Are there donor-facing functions with elevated turnover risk?
+   - Where might staffing instability affect donor continuity?

+4. **Campaign and Membership Retention**
+   - How have campaign participation and membership retention changed across the three-year period?
+   - Are there patterns in renewal, lapse, or re-engagement that leadership should monitor?
-   - Is compensation competitiveness associated with retention outcomes?
+   - How do donor engagement patterns connect to retention outcomes?

-3. **Role and Portfolio Structure**
-   - How are advancement roles distributed across major gifts, annual giving, grants, stewardship, membership, and operations?
-   - Are portfolio sizes and donor assignments reasonable relative to staff capacity?
-   - Is donor coverage consistent across gift tiers and engagement segments?

-4. **Fundraising Strategy Alignment**
-   - Does the current team structure support the organization’s fundraising model?
-   - Are staffing expectations aligned with campaign participation, donor engagement, and revenue growth goals?

 5. **Leadership Decision Support**
-   - What changes to compensation, staffing, or portfolio allocation should leadership consider?
-   - Where are the most significant structural risks and opportunities?
+   - Where are the most significant risks in donor coverage and fundraising continuity?
+   - What structural or operational adjustments should leadership consider?
+   - What indicators should be monitored going forward?

 ---